+iv.
 Identification of the analytical methods and related method detection limits (if applicable) for each parameter.

+v.
 Watershed Monitoring Option:

-If the discharger is part of a qualified regional watershed-based monitoring program approved by the Regional Water Board Executive Officer or their delegate, the discharger may be eligible for relief from the monitoring requirements in the applicable Attachment D or E. The Regional Water Board may approve proposals to substitute a qualified watershed-based monitoring program if it determines the program will provide information to determine each discharger’s compliance with the requirements of this General Permit.
+1. If the discharger is part of a qualified regional watershed-based monitoring program approved by the Regional Water Board Executive Officer or their delegate, the discharger may be eligible for relief from the monitoring requirements in the applicable Attachment D or E. The Regional Water Board may approve proposals to substitute a qualified watershed-based monitoring program if it determines the program will provide information to determine each discharger’s compliance with the requirements of this General Permit.

+j.
 Title Sheet(s) with:

-Project Name;
+i.
+Project name;

-Project Location (Vicinity Map);
+ii.
+Project location (vicinity map);

-Preliminary Schedule of Activities;
+iii.
+Preliminary schedule of activities;

-Site Operating Hours (hours when construction activities are occurring);
+iv.
+Site operating hours (hours when construction activities are occurring);

-Index of Attachments;
+v.
+Index of attachments;

-Contact information for QSD(s), QSP(s), and trained delegates (name, phone numbers, license or certification number); and
+vi.
+Contact information for QSD(s), QSP(s), and trained delegates (name, phone numbers, license or certification number); and,

+vii.
 Signature of the QSD(s) who prepared the SWPPP.

+k.
 Pre-Earthwork Drawing with:

+i.
 Site and project boundaries;

+ii.
 Areas disturbed during geotechnical or other preconstruction investigation work;